-/THINK ABOUT HOW YOU CAN FURTHER LEVERAGE YOUR STRENGTHS AND MANAGE SOME OF THE LIMITATIONS WHICH MAY BE HOLDING YOU BACK:
+/THINK ABOUT HOW YOU CAN

+FURTHER LEVERAGE YOUR

+STRENGTHS AND MANAGE SOME

+OF THE LIMITATIONS WHICH MAY

-This combination of aspects may come at a price.
+BE HOLDING YOU BACK:

 It is not always possible to live up to other people's expectations, not to mention our own, which often are even higher.
 Furthermore, in many settings where teamwork or collaboration is expected, it may be challenging to balance your individual performance with the collective contributions, and your personal efforts, gifts or skills may go unrecognized, or possibly even unappreciated.